 From Tripadvisor, East Grinstead

 Visiting Pots and Pithoi is an experience in itself.
-Stroll around the beautiful courtyard and barns before stopping for a spot of lunch or afternoon tea.
+Stroll around the beautiful courtyard and barns before stopping for a pot of tea and cake.
 You can then browse around our stunning gift shop with its huge selection of colourful ceramics, olive wood, candles and gifts for everyone

 Receive our price list for 2022-2023 showcasing the world's largest selection of Cretan terracotta Stunningly handcrafted pots available in all shapes and sizes.